Towards Efficient Deep Learning on Resource-Constrained Embedded Devices

 School of Computing and Information Systems

-Singapore Management University, Seng Khoon TEH is a part-time Ph.D. candidate at the School of Computing and Information Systems at Singapore Management University (SMU) under the guidance of Professor Tan Ah-Hwee.
-His Ph.D. research focuses on transdisciplinary domains encompassing the development of self-organizing neural networks for application on digital biomarker technologies to early detect geriatric diseases.
-Prior to the… RSVP: .
-Reserve a seat: https://forms.office.com/Pages/ResponsePage.aspx?id=ynmKyZpakUeiQ_Bq_WdGTejbEKPlArBJhZomj91naG9UOEhEUEw3R1E3NDg1VVdVOFBZWUxYTTZTNiQlQCNjPTEu.
+Singapore Management University, MA Xiao is a third-year Ph.D. candidate in Computer Science at the School of Computing and Information Systems under the supervision of Associate Professor Dong MA.
+His research focuses on developing efficient machine learning algorithms for resource-constrained devices.
+RSVP: .
+Reserve a seat: https://forms.office.com/Pages/ResponsePage.aspx?id=ynmKyZpakUeiQ_Bq_WdGTejbEKPlArBJhZomj91naG9UQURJWTY4M1pJWkhXT1FKQU9COVVJTlkzRyQlQCNjPTEu.
 Type: Seminars & Workshops.
 Subject: Information Technology & Systems.
 Audience: Public.
 Current Student.
 Academic Community.

 Meeting room 5.1, Level 5.
 SMU SCIS 1, Singapore 178902.